thedavidmeister/javelin-timesync/README.md

 Heavy load on the browser can also skew the offset if it delays the processing of incoming server responses on the main JavaScript thread.

+In my own testing, against Ably's time servers and my computer synced with the Mac OS X NTP, the offsets look like this:

+- Init: 0
+- First poll: +/- 5-120ms, commonly 20-30ms
+- Second poll: +/- 1-20ms
+- Subsequent polls: +/- 1-2ms

+This is with a decent, stable internet connection (by Australian standards).

+The result of the first poll is essentially what SNTP offers.
+We can see this approach is much better!

 ### Difference from the original algorithm